srImathE satakOpAya nama:

-- In the second pAsuram, AzhwAr said he is not qualified to leave emperumAn.
+- In the second pAsuram, AzhwAr said that he is not qualified to leave emperumAn.

-- In the third pAsuram, emperumAn showed his simplicity and AzhwAr became mesmerized.
+- In the third pAsuram, emperumAn showed his simplicity and AzhwAr became mesmerised.

 - In the fifth pAsuram, AzhwAr prays emperumAn to ensure that AzhwAr is surrendered at his lotus feet.

-- In the sixth pAsuram, on seeing emperumAn delaying little bit, AzhwAr says he is finished.
+- In the sixth pAsuram, on seeing emperumAn delaying a little bit, AzhwAr says he is finished.

 - In the seventh pAsuram, emperumAn rushes to AzhwAr and AzhwAr again says that he is unqualified.